Science for Wilderness, Wilderness for Science

 Science is essential to wilderness stewardship.
 Once an area is designated as wilderness, stewardship strives to preserve the wilderness character of the area, and science gives managers vital information to make informed stewardship decisions.
-This short presentation, Wilderness Science for Stewardship, summarizes how science is being used to improve wilderness stewardship.
+This short presentation from the Aldo Leopold Wilderness Research Institute, Wilderness Science for Stewardship, summarizes how science is being used to improve wilderness stewardship.

 Wilderness is essential to science.
 Wilderness designation confers long term protection of relatively large landscapes, and this protection allows wilderness to be the cornerstone of our nation’s conservation portfolio and the premier place for science to learn about how untrammeled ecosystems function, and the personal and societal values derived from these landscapes.